-The entire town of Bamberg is designated a UNESCO World Heritage Site because it’s an outstanding example of a medieval town with architecture that influenced the rest of central Europe from the 11th century onward.
+The entire town of Bamberg, Germany, is designated a UNESCO World Heritage Site.
+It’s an outstanding example of a medieval town with architecture that influenced central Europe from the 11th century onward.

 Like a lot of German towns, Bamberg is very walkable.
-Here is what I managed to do in one day.
+I managed to do a lot in one day.

 1. Bamberger Dom (Bamberg Cathedral)